Gersx05/smart-scheduler/README.md

 - This project is for practice or personal use.
 No external libraries or databases are required.

 ### License
--This project is open source.
+- This project is open source.

 ### Members:
 - Gerson A. Penrejito